Oppositional Defiant Disorder (ODD)

 ODD Signs and Symptoms

-Usually, signs and symptoms of ODD are evident during preschool years and can act as a precursor to Conduct Disorder (CD).
+Usually, signs and symptoms of Oppositional Defiant Disorder are evident during preschool years and can act as a precursor to Conduct Disorder (CD).
 These signs remain relatively stable between the ages of 5 and 10, but their prevalence declines afterwards.
-Nonetheless, differentiating between a strong-willed child and one displaying signs of ODD can be challenging.
+Nonetheless, differentiating between a strong-willed child and one displaying signs of this disorder can be challenging.

 We can further categorise the signs of ODD into three distinct parts: